 currentTime: This required floating-point number value shall represent the current presentation time of the content being presented by the RMP, expressed as an offset, in seconds, to startDate.
-It shall have the same meaning as the @currentTime attribute of the HTMLMediaElement given in [30] that represents the official playback position of the content.
+It shall have the same meaning as the @currentTime attribute of the HTMLMediaElement given in [7] that represents the official playback position of the content.

-startDate: This optional xs:date-time value represents an absolute time reference for the start (i.e., the zero time) of the media timeline of the content being presented by the RMP.
-It has the same meaning as the @startDate attribute of the HTMLMediaElement given in [30].
+startDate: This optional xs:dateTime value represents an absolute time reference for the start (i.e., the zero time) of the media timeline of the content being presented by the RMP.
+It has the same meaning as the @startDate attribute of the HTMLMediaElement given in [7].
+The xs:dateTime XML data type shall be formatted as defined in the W3C XML Schema [27].

-When the RMP is presenting content compliant with [39], the following requirements apply to the reported values of startDate and currentTime:
+When the RMP is presenting content compliant with [30], the following requirements apply to the reported values of startDate and currentTime:

 The value of startDate represents the sum of MPD@availablilityStartTime in the MPD that was in use by the RMP when it began playing or recording the presentation and the time offset on the DASH Media Presentation timeline at which the RMP began playing or recording the presentation.
-When content delivered via broadband allows the RMP to seek to a position in the presentation earlier than the time at which RMP began playing or recording the content (e.g. live time-shift), the time offset on the DASH Media Presentation timeline shall be the earliest seekable time offset in the content.
+When content delivered via broadband allows the RMP to seek to a position in the presentation earlier than the time at which RMP began playing or recording the content (e.g. live time-shift), the time offset on the DASH Media Presentation timeline shall be the earliest seek-able time offset in the content.
 Note that the media format of the recorded content is receiver-specific.

 When recorded content is being presented, startDate and currentTime shall have the same values as applied to presentation of the live version of the recorded content.